fransimo/fransimo_info/content/docs/presence/biodinamica_craneosacral/index.en.md

 Training in this discipline allows practitioners to perceive primary respiration, or the "Tides," and use them as a basis for evaluation and treatment.

-Sessions are usually 1 hour long and consist of 4 parts, a short talk and three body contact positions where practitioner hands are not moving.
+Sessions usually last about 1 hour and consist of four parts: a short talk and three still contact phases where the practitioner's hands remain in fixed positions.

-The practitioner doesn't manipulate or channel any energy to the client.
-The objetive is to maintain a safe and non-judgment space where the forces that organize the client system can express and through that expression find a way to re-organize itself.
+The practitioner does not manipulate or channel energy to the client.
+The objective is to maintain a safe, non-judgmental space where the forces that organize the client’s system can express themselves and, through that expression, find a way to reorganize.
 It empowers self-healing.

-Pain and trauma left a inprint in the energy flows in our bodies.
-This inprint can be eased, even when the client doesn't remember the event that caused the inprint.
+Pain and trauma often leave an imprint on the body’s energy flows.
+This imprint can be eased—even when the client doesn’t consciously remember the event that caused it.

 I'm studying at [Spanish Institute of Craniosacral Biodynamics](https://biodinamicacraneosacral.org/es/que-es-2/).
 My teachers approach combines the views of Andrew Taylor Still, William G. Sutherland, Rollin Becker, James S. Jealous,